opsline/chef-opsline-hostname/README.md

 #### opsline-hostname::default
 Include early in the runlist to set the hostname properly.

+This recipe will:
+* run hostname command to set system's hostname
+* reload ohai
+* make hostname setting permanent
+* create entries in /etc/hosts file

-Hostname will be based on the node name.
+Hostname will be based on the node name:
 * if the nodename is a FQDN, it will be parsed to get host name and domain name to set the hostname.
 * if the nodename is a not FQDN, the domain must be provided with an attribute.
-* either nodename as FQDN, or nodename plus a domain attrubute are necessary for hostname to be set.
+* if domain cannot be extracted from FQDN or is not provided as attribute, recipe will do nothing.
 * by default, hostname will be set to FQDN.
 Setting `use_fqdn` attribute to false will cause hostname to be the nodename string.

 License and Authors